savss624/PDFColab/README.md

 - User can view the shared users & can revoke the access if required.
 - User can delete the pdf file.
 - User can comment on the pdf file.
-- User can reply to the comment.
+- User can comment on the existing comment in hierarchical manner.

 #### Shared PDF Viewer App

 - User can view pdf files.
 - User can comment on the pdf file.
-- User can reply to the comment.
+- User can comment on the existing comment in hierarchical manner.

 ### Security Features